2. TEAM GAMES: (10 minutes)

 year he watched the tree, but the tree never produced any fruit.

-and said to him, "For three years I have been coming to
+"For three years now I've been coming to look for fruit

-look for fruit on this fig tree and haven't found any.
+on this fig tree and haven't found any.
 Cut it down!
+Why should

 The gardener answered, "Please, sir, give it one more